sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### getAudio

-Return the `WebAudio` instance of given identifier.
+Returns the `WebAudio` instance of a given identifier.

 The `WebAudio` provide provision to control single audio with effects [Single Audio](singleAudio.md)`.

-The `WebAudio` provide provision to control single audio with effects [Single Audio](singleAudio.md)`

 The `getAudio` method accept an identifier to find out the audio.